cosmos/sdk-tutorials/voter/index.md

 ## About the Poll Keeper

-To write anything to a blockchain or perform any other state transition a client, in our case the voter web app, makes an HTTP POST request.
+To write anything to a blockchain or perform any other state transition, a client makes an HTTP POST request.
+In our case, the voter web app is the client.

 The POST request with a title and options goes to the <http://localhost:1317/voter/poll> endpoint handler that is defined in `x/voter/client/rest/txPoll.go`.

 The handler creates an unsigned transaction that contains an array of messages.
 The client then signs the transaction and sends it to <http://localhost:1317/txs>.
 The application processes the transaction by sending each message to a corresponding handler, in our case `x/voter/handler.go`.